MotionSpell/substance-signals/doc/build.md

 CPREFIX=x86_64-w64-mingw32 ./extra.sh
 ```

-For cmake, make sure you have its subpackages (modules) installed.
+For CMake (needed by some dependencies), make sure you have its subpackages (modules) installed.

 #### MinGW-w64

-On Windows, to be able to use make, we recommend using [msys2](https://msys2.github.io/) which comes with the package manager pacman to install those tools.
+On Windows, to be able to use Make, we recommend using [msys2](https://msys2.github.io/) which comes with the package manager pacman to install those tools.
 However, some environment variables including PATH need to be tweaked (especially if it contains spaces) as follows:
 64 bits:
 ```
 $ export PATH=/mingw64/bin:$PWD/extra/bin:$PATH